-A terminal degree in a field appropriate to the discipline in which the candidate teaches and conducts research, scholarship, or creative activity is required for tenure or promotion.
-Exceptions may be made in cases of persons of indisputable national renown.
+A terminal degree in a field appropriate to the discipline in which the candidate teaches and conducts research, scholarship, or creative activity is required of tenured or tenure-track faculty.
+An appropriate terminal degree is preferred and a master's degree is required of Instructors and Lecturers.
+Exceptions at any rank may be made in cases of persons of indisputable national renown.
+Exceptions at the rank of Lecturer may be made on the grounds of need and special skill, experience, or knowledge.
 Each department in the Bayh College of Education shall make appropriate determination as to what qualifies as a terminal degree within their academic disciplines.